1885 Philadelphia Quakers season

 The 1885 Philadelphia Quakers season was a season in American baseball.
 The team finished with a record of 56–54, a distant third place in the National League, 30 games behind the Chicago White Stockings.

 Regular season

+On June 1, 1885, nearly 10,000 fans filled the Phillies' Recreation Park to see the Phillies face the New York Giants, with fans crowded down the right and left field foul lines.